nhsconnect/prm-practice-migration/guide/07-post-go-live.md

 breadcrumbparent: /guide
 ---

-By now you will have completed the Go-Live steps and the practice staff are now using the new clinical system and all data entered from now on will be maintained.
+By now you will have completed the Go-Live steps and the practice staff are now using the new clinical solution and all data entered from now on will be maintained.

 ## Switch links back on and notify 3rd parties {#switch-on-links}

-Now your new system is up and running you can contact all the connecting systems and community services that the Clinical system or the Practice works with, to switch services back on, for example:
+Now your new solution is up and running you can contact all the connecting solutions and community services that the Clinical solution or the Practice works with, to switch services back on, for example:

 * Electronic Prescription Service (EPS)